ssahli/RustVCG/CONTRIBUTE.md

 Files: `mod.rs`

 ### `src/reporting`
-rustproof's internal reporting module.
+Rustproof's internal reporting module.
 This allows developers to throw meaningful rustproof warnings and errors to the user without exposing them to unhelpful rustproof internals.
 The macros are `rp_warn!()` and `rp_error!()`.
+The macros can be implemented similar to the println!() macro.

 Files: `mod.rs`